nf-core/multiplesequencealign/docs/output.md

   - `structures/` - `plddt/*_full_plddt.csv`: file containing the plddt of the structures for each sequence in the input file.
 If `--extract_plddt` is specified.
   </details>

-The stats.nf subworkflow collects statistics about the input files and summarizes them into a final csv file.

 ## Trees

+If you explicitly specifified (via the toolsheet) to compute guidetrees to be used by the MSA tool, those are stored here.

 <details markdown="1">
 <summary>Output files</summary>

 - `trees/`
-  - `*.dnd`: guide tree files.
+  - `*/*.dnd`: guide tree files.

 </details>

-If you explicitly specifified (via the toolsheet) to compute guidetrees to be used by the MSA tool, those are stored here.

 ## Alignment

+All MSA computed are stored here.

 <details markdown="1">
 <summary>Output files</summary>